FAQ

 How do I upgrade from R1 to R2?

-Open a new chat in your IDE and type: Initialize this repository using Rosetta (upgrade R1 to R2).
+Open a new chat in your IDE and type: Initialize this repository using the respective Rosetta workflow (upgrade R1 to R2).
 Rosetta will detect the existing R1 layout and migrate it.

 Plugin install or MCP install — which should I use?